Mandybee/mandy-learning-react/readme.md

     }

 We pass the token through to the backend because that's what proves that we're us!
 (Which makes me wonder... is localStorage the best way to pass something like that?
 I could create that key/value in my browser and just pretend I was someone logged in... assuming I could find that token in the first place, I guess.)

+### Redirecting to new page on submit

+We can use withRouter to have React redirect us to a new page url.

+    import { withRouter } from "react-router-dom";

+And change:

+    export default CreatePost;

+to:

+    export default withRouter(CreatePost);

+This gives properties to CreatePost() that we can pass in.

+In our handleSubmit() function, we can add this to redirect us to a specific url after our post has been submitted:

+    props.history.push("/post/2343"); // This is just hard-coded for now to see how this redirect works.

+Every time we send a post to MongoDB, it sends back an ID in the Axios response.
+To leverage this, we will save our Axios.post as a variable (a const to be specific).

+    const response = await Axios.post("/create-post", { title, body, token: localStorage.getItem("complexappToken") });

+And use that response in our redirect:

+    props.history.push(`/post/${response.data}`);